Diameter Protocol Emulator

 Bulk Call Simulation

 MAPS™ Diameter supports Bulk Call Simulation and Stress/Load Testing capabilities through Load Generation feature.
-Load Generation window helps users configure Stress/Load Testing parameters such as Call per second (CPS) or Busy hour call attempts (BHCA), Max Simultaneous Calls and Burst parameters.
+Load Generation window helps users configure Stress/Load Testing parameters such as Call per second (CPS), Max Simultaneous Calls and Burst parameters.
+Total number of calls distribution over the time duration can be defined using different statistical patterns.

 Screen Shot of Load Generation Parameters